 Our largest single country markets in the region are Saudi Arabia and the United Arab Emirates.
 In Saudi Arabia, in response to policies that have been implemented to diversify the economy and increase local manufacturing, we have developed a substantial local manufacturing presence, first through the establishment of local premium threading facilities, and, more recently, through the acquisition of controlling participations in two welded pipe producers.
 In January 2019, we acquired 47.8% of SSPC, a listed ERW steel pipe producer.
 With the acquisition of SSPC, we also acquired a 35% share interest in GPC, a Saudi-German joint venture, established in 2010 and located in Jubail, Saudi Arabia, which manufactures LSAW pipes.
 In May 2023, SSPC increased its participation in GPC to 57.3% when the German shareholder in GPC decided to exit.
-In 2022, we entered into a long-term agreement with Saudi Aramco for the supply of seamless OCTG products that prioritizes local products, while we also have medium-term supply agreements with Saudi Aramco for ERW OCTG and line pipe products.
+In 2022, we entered into a long-term agreement with Saudi Aramco for the supply of seamless OCTG products that prioritizes local production where possible.
+In 2023, we entered into a similar long-term agreement for LSAW OCTG products, while we also have medium-term supply agreements with Saudi Aramco for ERW OCTG and line pipe products.
 In 2024, we had a record year of sales in Saudi Arabia as, in addition to deliveries under these agreements, we made deliveries pursuant to a tender that was awarded to replenish stocks of premium OCTG as Saudi Aramco increased its gas drilling activity.